 Developing the Power of Vision

 The Power of Vision encompasses every area of our lives, whether big or small.
 Whether or not you go to school.
 How you spend your money.
-If you get a tattoo.
 Whether you smoke or not.
 What you eat.
 How you spend your time.
 Where you live.
 Who you date or marry.
 All of these areas are directly related to the strength of your vision.
 How strong is your vision for this year in regard to your career?
 How about for your family?
 What about your finances.
 If you don’t have a clear idea of where you want to go and why you want to get there, chances are you’ll wind up nowhere you really want to be.

 2013 Charles Marshall.
-This article is an excerpt from Charles Marshall’s new personal development book, The Seven Powers of Success.
-To learn more, please visit our site at www.charlesmarshall.net or contact us via e-mail at info@MPowerResources.com.
+This article is an excerpt from Charles Marshall’s personal development book, The Seven Powers of Success.
+To learn more, please visit our site at www.charlesmarshall.net or contact us via e-mail at firstname.lastname@example.org.